MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/id-partners/setup-partner-center.md

 7. In the "Select the sandbox..." combo field, click the down-arrow on the right, then click a sandbox; for example, "NKDXTT.0 (shared)".

+   Note which sandbox you selected, for later.

 8. Click the **Create submission** button.

    After a delay, the submission page appears, showing the name of the sandbox and the submission number; for example, "NKDXTT.0 (Submission 1)".

+   Your app has now been created at Partner Center and is awaiting being Xbox Live-enabled.

 <!--===========================================================-->